Therapists in London

 What is counselling?

-Counselling is an umbrella term for talking therapies, where you are provided with a safe and supportive environment to share what is troubling you and are listened to in a way that helps you understand yourself better.
-The aim of counselling is to help you find more effective and satisfying ways of living your life.
+In the UK counselling is an umbrella term that covers all talk therapies.
+It refers to the process of sharing what is troubling you with someone trained to help you understand yourself better, in a safe, supportive environment.
+The aim is to find more effective and satisfying ways of living your life.

 Who can benefit from counselling?